 WDPI has collected prevalence data on the number of children receiving special education services based on the educational determination of autism as the primary area of impairment since 1992.
 Data was not collected for the area of autism prior to 1992 as this special education identification category did not exist in state or federal special education law until 1992.

 Data is summarized in the following table.
-The prevalence rate is based on the December 1 unduplicated child count data for children ages 3-21 divided by the state's total public and private school K-12 enrollment.
+The prevalence rate is based on the unduplicated child count data for children ages 3-21 divided by the state's total public and private school K-12 enrollment, on the child count date.
 Use of the term "unduplicated" means that the impairment area of autism is reported by school districts as the primary educational disability.

 When reviewing this data, consider the following: